 Critics Consensus: Hard Sun's heady mix of narrative and visual flourishes buckle under a surfeit of clichés that ultimately weigh it down and leave the show a muddled mess.

-Pre-apocalyptic crime show set in contemporary London, where two very different detectives must work together to fight crime....
+Two very different detectives must work together to fight crime in modern-day London....
 [More]